sigbla/sigbla-app/docs/content/index.md

 * With programming residing in source code files
 * And letting you view the data through views

-Sigbla also provide other things, like extending and making easier how we can do math in Kotlin, and, as mentioned, allows us to wire together relationships between cells through reactive programming.
+Sigbla also provides other things, like extending and making easier how we can do math in Kotlin, and, as mentioned, allows us to wire together relationships between cells through reactive programming.

 ## Getting started

-You can use Sigbla in your Kotlin projects like any other dependency.
+You can make use of Sigbla in your Kotlin projects by declaring it as a dependency.

-Simply include it in your Gradle build file like so:
+Include it in your Gradle build file like so:

 ```
 TODO